 Keep an eye out for the following symptoms:

 - Appetite loss

 - Overall body health appearing to decrease

 Diagnosing And Treating Colitis

-While in some cases the colitis may clear up relatively quickly, in other cases you may decide to seek out the help of a vet in order to determine what might be causing your pup discomfort.
-This is going to be especially necessary for chronic colitis, which can get worse without treatment.
+While in some cases the colitis may clear up relatively quickly, in other cases you may decide to seek out the help of a vet in order to determine what might be causing your dog's discomfort.

 There are a few tests your vet will have to enact in order to diagnose colitis.